h44z/wg-portal/docs/documentation/monitoring/prometheus.md

-By default WG-Portal exposes Prometheus metrics on port `8787` if interface/peer statistic data collection is enabled.
+By default, WG-Portal exposes Prometheus metrics on port `8787` if interface/peer statistic data collection is enabled.

 ## Exposed Metrics